alexandra-chron/umt-lmu-wmt2020/README.md

  The target of the task was to translate between German and Upper Sorbian (minority language of Eastern Germany, similar to Czech).
 Our system is based on a **combination of Unsupervised Neural MT and Unsupervised Statistical MT**.

 - For the **Neural MT** part, we use [MASS](https://www.microsoft.com/en-us/research/uploads/prod/2019/06/MASS-paper-updated-002.pdf).
 However, instead of pretraining on German and Sorbian, we pretrain only on German.
 Upon convergence, we extend the vocabulary of the pretrained model and fine-tune it to Sorbian and German.
 This follows [RE-LM](https://www.aclweb.org/anthology/2020.emnlp-main.214.pdf).
-Then, we train for NMT in an unsuperivsed way (online backtranslation).
+Then, we train for NMT in an unsupervised way (online backtranslation).

 - For the **Statistical MT** part, we use [monoses](https://github.com/artetxem/monoses).
 Specifically, we map [fastText](https://github.com/facebookresearch/fastText) embeddings using VecMap with identical pairs.
 Then, we backtranslate and get a pseudo-parallel corpus for both directions.
 We train for UNMT using online BT and we also have a supervised loss on the pseudo-parallel corpus from USMT.